abiakshar/Brewing-Insights/README.md

 ### Key Insights

-- Single-item purchases dominate customer transactions.
-- Average Order Value remains stable at **$4.69**.
 - Coffee and Tea dominate customer purchases.
 - Weekday and weekend AOV are almost identical.
 - Coffee is the most common product in both single-item and two-item purchases.
+- While single item purchase dominate the overall store sales, isolating the "flavors" category reveals a behavioral inversion.

 ### Recommended Action

 - Introduce **coffee + bakery** and **coffee + tea** bundle offers.
 - Use checkout cross-selling to encourage customers to add complementary products.
-- Test targeted promotions designed to move customers from one-item to multi-item purchases.
+- Test targeted promotions designed to move customers from one-item to multi-item purchases by introducing **Family Bundling**

 ### 4. Staffing Optimization
 ![Staffing Optimization](Staffing%20Optimization.png)